ResearchComputingServices/srna/README.md

 3. For a given parameter *l*, capture a *l* sequence with the *s* position in the middle.
 Let *h = (l-1)/2*.
 The sequence would be captured at positions: *s-h…s+h*.

 4. Find the reverse complement to this sequence.
-This could be done by replacing every A with T, G with C, T with A, and C with G, then reverse it.  **This is the sRNA sequence for the gene**.
+This could be done by replacing every A with T, G with C, T with A, and C with G, then reverse it.  **This is the antisense sequence for the gene**.

-Given a complement *CDS(i..m)* for a gene encoded backward, the steps to compute the sRNA are as follows:
+Given a complement *CDS(i..m)* for a gene encoded backward, the steps to compute the asRNA are as follows:

 1. Get the position of the start of the gene.
 This will be the second number: *m*
 2. For a given shift position p,